 3. Go Punting

 I’ve punted a few times before, but usually in the company of a competent punting friend.
-On this visit, it was just Jess and I, so I was given the task of figuring out how to make the boat move along the river in the direction I wanted it to go.
+On this visit, it was just Jess and me, so I was given the task of figuring out how to make the boat move along the river in the direction I wanted it to go.

 4. Imbibe a Beverage

-At the top of my list though is The Turf Tavern.
+At the top of my list is the Turf Tavern.
 A little tricky to find, being as it is down a tiny alley just next to the Bridge of Sighs, if you’re struggling just find a local to give you directions.
 This is one of the oldest pubs in Oxford, and has a lovely outdoor beer garden as well as plentiful indoor seating and a wide selection of beers as well as food.

 5. Visit Oxford Castle